Skip to Content

 My kids, meeting the meerkats, they absolutely loved this.
 Keeper for the day would be a dream come true for many kids and adults.
 What a great gift to give a loved one!

 If you’re a child or adult who wants to find out much more about the workings of the zoo and get a lot closer to the animals, ZSL’s Keeper for the day programmes are for you.
-Find out more and book here, direct with London Zoo.
+Find out more about Junior Keeper Days and book here, direct with London Zoo.
 There is limited availability, so lock in your place.

-The keeper for a day programme is high on our must-do list and I’ve just discovered that Whipsnade offers you a similar experience (see here) and a chance to spend a night with the rhinos at its Lookout Lodge.
+The keeper for a day programme is high on our must-do list and I’ve just discovered that Whipsnade offers you a similar experience, as an adult keeper for the day (see here) and a chance to spend a night with the rhinos at its Lookout Lodge.
 Something else to investigate!

 London Zoo’s Conservation Work